Skip to Content

 Illinois municipalities adopt the International Building Code (IBC) with local amendments.
 Key staircase requirements include: minimum width of 36 inches for residential and 44 inches for commercial, maximum riser height of 7.75 inches, minimum tread depth of 10 inches, handrails required on both sides for stairs wider than 44 inches, adequate lighting at all landings, and slip-resistant surfaces.
 Building code violations do not automatically establish liability, but they are powerful evidence that the property owner failed to meet the minimum standard of care.

 Landlords bear particular responsibility for common-area stairwells in apartment buildings and multi-unit residences.
-Stairwells are shared spaces that tenants must use — they cannot simply avoid a dangerous staircase.
-Courts hold landlords to a higher standard for maintaining common areas, and regular inspection of stairwell conditions is expected.
+Stairwells are shared spaces that tenants must use, they cannot simply avoid a dangerous staircase.
+Illinois courts hold landlords to a higher standard for maintaining the common areas that remain under the landlord’s control, and regular inspection of stairwell conditions is expected.
+If a landlord failed to inspect or repair a stairwell defect, the Peoria premises liability lawyers at Parker & Parker can help establish that failure as the basis for a claim.

 Frequently Asked Questions